roshinishetty/TCL--Type-Check/README.md

 1. x, y are internal equivalent.
 ```
 Code2 checks if the pair of variables inputted are equivalent in the TCL script given to based on the rules inputted.
+Code1 output is stored in result.txt for reading in code2.
+Rules for checking equivalence is written in rules.txt.

 ```
 x y